Broadcom/terraform-provider-luminate/docs/index.md

 Basic configuration and usage
 ==========

-Broadcom secure access cloud terraform provider is used to create and manage resources supported by Secure access cloud platform.
+Symantec ZTNA terraform provider is used to create and manage resources supported by Symantec ZTNA platform.

 Provider configuration
 -----------

-To use the provider it must first be configured to access Secure access cloud management API.
+To use the provider it must first be configured to access Symantec ZTNA management API.

 #### Example Usage